mbabynames search ✿

 Samson Oliver

-Samson translates to "noble and strong".
+Samson translates to "of the sun".
 Oliver to "olive tree".
 Together they create a full-name meaning with real texture.
 Samson ends on a nasal sound.
 Oliver's opening O avoids any muddiness.

 Samson Alexander

-Samson translates to "noble and strong".
+Samson translates to "of the sun".
 Alexander to "defender of the people".
 Together they create a full-name meaning with real texture.
 The longer Alexander (4 syllables) builds on the shorter Samson, giving the name forward momentum.

 Samson Everett

-Samson translates to "noble and strong".
+Samson translates to "of the sun".
 Everett to "brave as a wild boar".
 Together they create a full-name meaning with real texture.
 The longer Everett (3 syllables) builds on the shorter Samson, giving the name forward momentum.

 Samson Samuel